Garage Door Repair Services

 We recommend you schedule an in-home inspection for your garage door repair needs.
 Making sure your garage door is running properly is important to the door’s safety and longevity.
 In addition, hiring a reputable company with trained technicians will prevent problems related to poor workmanship down the road.
 To facilitate these goals, we provide honest and transparent inspections and quotes.
 We do this because we feel this is the best chance to create customers who will tell their friends and family about our excellent services.
 Contact us today to learn more about the garage door maintenance services we perform in Anaheim!

 If you hear a mysterious loud bang and suddenly your garage door cannot be lifted, it may be due to a broken spring.
 Torsion springs typically last 10k cycles of opening and closing your garage.
 When a spring reaches 10k cycles, the spring begins to wear down and eventually breaks, leaving your car stuck in the garage.
 If you are currently experiencing this issue, we recommend you call us at 714-528-5670.
 We’ll send out an experienced technician to fix the issue.
 We are garage door spring experts, and we carry all sizes so we can ensure that you’ll always get the right spring for your door.
 Click here to learn more information on garage door springs.

 If you have a damaged section, we always recommended replacing that section.
 Once a section has been dented or damaged in some way, trying to repair it can lead to a safety or operating issue.
 We have a wide spectrum of garage door styles to choose from in-house.
 Additionally, we can get any section you choose even if it’s still being manufactured.
-If you are interested in getting a section replaced, contact us and we’ll walk you through the process.
+If you are interested in section replacement, contact us and we’ll walk you through the process.

 Door Out Of Track?